 From the Oratory of St. Joseph in Montreal.

-I just love the blues on the card above and the not-quite Art-Noveauishness of it.
+I just love the blues on the card below and the not-quite Art-Noveauishness of it.

 At the shrine featured in the vintage holy cards.
 Summer 2011.